The Returned (novel): Plot

 During all of this Lucille is left alone at her house trying to make sense of everything, and she takes in a Returned family, the Wilsons.
 After they are abducted she begins to believe that she is supposed to help defend the Returned, leading her to stage a revolt that results in the Returned's taking control of the town.
 She manages to save Harold, Jacob, and most of the Wilsons, although Jim Wilson is killed in the process.
-They make it home, only Fred follows them and threatens to burn down their home if they do not surrender all of the Returned.
+They make it home, but Fred follows them and threatens to burn down their home if they do not surrender all of the Returned.
 Harold tries to trick Fred into believing that he's killed the Returned Wilsons and Jacob, but Fred sees through this and proceeds to burn the house down.

 The Wilsons manage to escape, but Lucille dies trying to protect Jacob.
 Fred nearly kills Jacob and Harold, but is moved to sympathy after Jacob states that he doesn't know the reason why he returned instead of his wife.

 After the fire Harold rebuilds the house, but Jacob has grown quiet and withdrawn, spending his days at Lucille's grave.
 Bellamy occasionally visits them and on one visit informs them that the Returned are slowly vanishing.
 Harold finds a letter left by Lucille wherein she admits that she's always known that Returned Jacob wasn't their son, but advises Harold to love Jacob and let them go, as this is the proper order of things.
 As he goes outside, Harold finds that Jacob has vanished and realizes that while Lucille never believed that the Returned Jacob was her son, Harold always knew.